leoncross/tic-tac-toe/README.md

 npn test

 ```
-Note - a pass is blank, whereas an error is indicated by listing the errors.
+Note - this returns a silent pass, whereas an error is indicated by listing the errors.
+To evidence this, comment out the 'import' lines (line 1 and 2) in the Game.js file and rerun the tests - this should now produce a fail.

 # To play the game in the console: